Mike Heinlen, Coordinator

 - Have successfully passed our FWPS traffic safety class.

 - Take the Dept. of Licensing “Knowledge Test” (written) which is offered the first “School Day” Monday of the month at TJHS traffic safety office 2:30pm to 3:15pm (no appointment necessary).

 - After successfully passing the “Knowledge Test”, you will get information on how to schedule your “Skills Test” (on road) to get your license.
-You can view the Skills Test link up above.
+You can view the Skills Test link in the left margin.

 - Call our office with any additional questions.